haabdii/insight_project/README.md

 ![](Figures/app.png)

-For example, consider a player who weighs 100 Kg, his height is 200 cm, was born in 1990, started his career in 2015 (or year N-4), playes the guard position and experinced one knee injury in 2016 (or year N-3).
+For example, consider a player who weighs 100 Kg, his height is 200 cm, was born in 1990, started his career in 2015 (or year N-4), plays the guard position and experinced one knee injury in 2016 (or year N-3).
 The risk of another knee injury in 2019 (or year N) for this player is 17%.
 One way to make sense out of this number is to run it for all of the players, then rank the players from highest to lowest risk and prioretize attention to the players with the highest risk of injury.

 ## Data Collection
 In order to build this product, I scarrped data from NBA databases.
 First, I collected all the injury reports from 2010 to 2018 from "prosportstransactions.com".
 Here is an example of an injury report: